Never Enough Cash

 Selling a piece of equipment or is a way to free up cash.
 Because buying and selling assets does not show up on your P&L (Profit and Loss Statement), it is often forgotten as a major source or use of cash.
 Similar to growing your Accounts Receivable, buying equipment or vehicles create a major drain on cash flow and can offset the cash that you bring into the business through the profit shown on your P&L.

 Increase your Cash Flow by financing income producing assets

 When talking about improving the cash flow health of a business, most owners use a combination of the techniques discussed above.
 Understanding and effectively using these tools can be as much of a competitive advantage as having a great marketing strategy.
-Consult your financial advisor to get a cash flow checkup and discover ways you can make a difference in the health and flexibility of your business today.
+Actively test what works for your business and what doesn’t to develop the most efficient strategy of managing your cash flow.
+Consult your financial advisor to get a cash flow checkup and discover ways you can make a difference in the health and flexibility of your business.

 Consider using Aztec Financial to help finance the tools you need to grow your business.
 We offer flexible financing that can help you and your business take advantage of utilizing income producing assets.
 Whether you’re looking for additional equipment to service more clients, or are just starting out, Aztec can help you reach your goals quickly and affordably.
 Speak with one of our expert consultants to discuss the best options for your business!